-Kory Thompson is in her second season at the helm of the Augusta State Women’s Golf program and the sky is the limit.
+Kory Thompson is in her third season at the helm of the GRU Augusta Women’s Golf program and the sky is the limit.

 Thompson was named head coach on August 11, 2011.
-ASU Director of Athletics Clint Bryant introduced Thompson during a news conference in the J. Fleming Norvell Golf House on the Forest Hills Campus.
+GRU Augusta Director of Athletics Clint Bryant introduced Thompson during a news conference in the J. Fleming Norvell Golf House on the Forest Hills Campus.

 With her appointment, Thompson became the fifth head coach of the Lady Jaguars in the 11-year history of the program.